batdowg/cbs/CONTEXT.md

 - Session model gains lifecycle flags (materials_ordered, ready_for_delivery, info_sent, delivered, finalized, on_hold, cancelled) with corresponding timestamps.
 - Sessions expose a read-only `computed_status` derived from those flags and a `participants_locked` helper when on hold, finalized, or cancelled.
 - Added certificate cleanup utility `remove_session_certificates` and generation now skips cancelled sessions.

+## Latest update done by codex 07/10/2026
+- New Session form shows Daily Start Time 08:00 and Daily End Time 17:00 before typing.
+- Lifecycle fieldset adds Materials ordered, Ready for delivery, Workshop info sent, Delivered, Finalized with server-side gating.
+- Delivered requires Ready for delivery and End Date not in the future; Finalized requires Delivered and locks participant edits.
+- Session pages flash saved changes and display Status and lifecycle flags.